opt-luo/DemoHouse/README.md

 - [CodyHouse](http://codyhouse.co/)
 - [CodePen](http://codepen.io/)

 Many of the cases are collected from these sites.
-Also thank other creator！s
+Also thank other creators!

 ## License